chrisharam/studying-gitabsh2/README.md

 # studying-gitabsh2

 ## How to save new updated files?
- -Changes : storing data as changes to the base version -Snapshots : storing data as snapshots
+ - Changes : storing data as changes to the base version
+ - Snapshots : storing data as snapshots

 ## What is Snapshots?  ***Three states in git***
-stage fixes - modified files(working directory)
+ - stage fixes - modified files(working directory)
-commit - staged(staging area that can be used for place to write new things and delete)
+ - commit - staged(staging area that can be used for place to write new things and delete)
-checkout the project - commited(a final submit of git directory that you edited)
+ - checkout the project - commited(a final submit of git directory that you edited)

 ------------------------------